Education (Administrative Provisions) Act 1907

 The Education (Administrative Provisions) Act 1907 (7 Edw.
 7. c.
-43) was an Act of Parliament passed by the Liberal government as part of their Liberal reforms package of welfare reforms.
-The Act amongst the 'administrative provisions' granted additional powers to local educational authorities to purchase sites for schools, grant scholarships, establish 'vacation schools' and set up school medical inspections.
+43) was an act of the Parliament of the United Kingdom passed by the Liberal government as part of their Liberal reforms package of welfare reforms.
+The act amongst the 'administrative provisions' granted additional powers to local educational authorities to purchase sites for schools, grant scholarships, establish 'vacation schools' and set up school medical inspections.

+Subsequent developments

+The whole act, except sections 2, 8, 16 and 17, was repealed by section 172 of, and the seventh schedule to, the Education Act 1921 (11 & 12 Geo.
+5. c.
+51), which came into force on 1 October 1921.

+The whole act was repealed by section 1(1) of, and part V of schedule 1 to, the Statute Law (Repeals) Act 1978, which came into force on 31 July 1978.